 Personally I consumption drilled because I enjoyed it and I enjoyed the challenge of making those old steel bottled SCBAs last the entire 20 minutes they were rated for while working.
 Subconsciously though I think I still believed that lifting weights and doing some cardio made good physical firefighters.
 I was wrong, and today, I know I was wrong.
 It has been confirmed to me on several occasions during our department’s pre-hire physical ability tests.

-Cobb County Fire’s pre-hire physical ability test is similar to many department’s test I’m sure.
-It’s a task oriented test which the candidate performs in an SCBA without the mask, gloves and helmet.
-Four of the first five stations tax the lower body pretty well; 2 ½” hose stretch, a couple of times up the tower stairs, dummy drag, etc.
+Cobb County Fire’s pre-hire physical ability test is similar to many department’s tests I’m sure.
+It’s a task oriented test which the candidate performs in helmet, gloves and SCBA without the mask.
+Four of our first five stations tax the lower body pretty well; 2 ½” hose stretch, a couple of times up the tower stairs, dummy drag, etc.

 Society wants plenty of no judgment zones these days but, admit it or not, that doesn’t exist on the training ground for pre-hires.
 They are sizing each other up and the training staff is sizing the candidates up too.
 Any training officer who cares about their department is anyway.